-Let's come back to 1-John 2:4: "Anyone who says, 'I know Him,' and is not keeping His commandments [remember?] is a liar..."-not God.
-He is a liar.
-Question: In order to keep Sunday, do they have to lie about the Sabbath?
+1-John 2:4: "The one who says, 'I know Him' and does not keep His commandments, is a liar..."-not God!

+In order to keep Sunday, do they have to lie about the Sabbath?
 Yes!
-Is Sunday-the doctrine of Sunday-a lie?
+Is the doctrine of Sunday a lie?
 Yes!
-God did not suggest-and you know the Ten Commandments are not God's suggestions.
-They are the commandments!
-And what John is writing is most emphatic.
+God did not suggest!
+The Ten Commandments are not God's suggestions; they are the commandments!
+What John is writing is most emphatic.
 He did not say, 'Since I've made man and I know you're physical and I know that you need rest, I'm hereby suggesting that you rest one day in seven.'
 That is the spirit of deception.
-Jehovah Witnesses come along and say, "Well, every day is Holy."
+Jehovah Witnesses come along and say, 'Well, every day is Holy.'
 No it's not!
 God didn't say they were.
 God did not make them Holy.
-So every time you have to get around one of the laws of God, one of the commandments of God-which is Truth-you become a liar.
+Every time you have to get around one of the laws of God, one of the commandments of God-which is Truth-you become a liar!

-Now v 5: "On the other hand, if anyone keeps His Word...
-[Now we go from more than just commandments, we go to God's Word, which includes all of it.
-And how much does Sundaykeeping, professing Christianity throw away of God's Word?
-Now, we'll talk about that in just a little bit.] ...On the other hand, if anyone keeps His Word...
-[So, it's not just commandments, not just laws, His Word includes faith and hope and love and endurance and understanding.] ...truly [in truth] in this one the love of God has been perfected.... [is reaching its fulfillment] ...By this means we know that we are in Him."
-Now what he's really saying here: 'If you really want to know that you are continually in Christ and God the Father, you have to be keeping His Word.'
+Verse 5: "On the other hand, if anyone is keeping His Word..."
+Now we go from more than just commandments, we go to God's Word, which includes all of it.
+How much does Sunday-keeping, professing Christianity throw away of God's Word?
+We'll talk about that in just a little bit.

+"On the other hand, if anyone keeps His Word..."
+So, it's not just commandments, not just laws, His Word includes faith, hope, love, endurance and understanding.

+"...truly... [in truth] ...in this one the love of God is being perfected.... [is reaching its fulfillment] ...
+By this means we know that we are in Him" (v 5).
+What he's really saying here is, 'If you really want to know that you are continually in Christ and God the Father, you have to be keeping His Word.'

-Now let's go to John 14 because this ties right in there exactly with it.
+John 14 ties right in there exactly with it.
 Then we're going to see that the requirement even gets stronger.
 We go from commandments to His Word, and then this is perfecting love in you.
 And by this means we are knowing that we are in Him.
 We've gone to these verses quite a bit, but let's come back to them because these are profound and are:

-- the very basic substance of Christian living, - the very basic substance of how you can avoid the spirit of deception, - the very basic substance on how you know you are in Christ.
+- the very basic substance of Christian living - the very basic substance of how you can avoid the spirit of deception

+• the very basic substance on how you know you are in Christ

 The whole key to Christian commandment-keeping.
 The Jews or Judaism look to the mechanics of the law, so therefore, if it's not specifically defined in a finite law written down in some book, they can't understand it.
 Christ has it the other way around.

-John 14:15: "If you love Me...
-[The book of 1-John has awful lot to do with love and we'll cover that when we get there.] ...keep the commandments...
-[And the Greek there is]: ...-namely, My commandments."
-The exact same word for 'commandments' is in 1-John, the second chapter, as we're reading.
+John 14:15: "If you love Me... [the book of 1-John has awful lot to do with love] ... keep the commandments... [the Greek there is]: ...namely, My commandments."
+The exact same word for 'commandments' is in 1-John 2.